 Connecting with the Community

 Unlike other elected officials, Mike does not “only come around in election years.”
 He regularly and consistently meets with business owners.
 He is constantly engaging with residents on social media and through his blog.
-He regularly speaks at DARE graduation on the importance of making good life choices.
 Several times a year, Mike visits his alma mater, Stow High School, to teach classes on municipal government and business law.

 Fire Department Like No Other

 Stow residents need not worry about whether the Fire Department will be ready when an emergency strikes.
 It will be.
 Stow holds an elite Class 1 ISO rating, which is important for insurance premiums and emergency-response times.
 Mike has consistently supported the Fire Department’s requests for equipment and manpower.